ROOFS: RObust biOmarker Feature Selection: Introduction

-Feature selection (FS) refers to a class of methods aimed at reducing the feature space by selecting a subset of size $k < p$.
-In supervised learning, FS is used either for discovery (i.e., to identify the most informative variables), or for prediction, to develop models with reduced variance.
 A basic requirement for FS is that the reduced model should perform equivalently to or better than the full model, capturing the complexity of the original data.
-In the context of biomarker discovery and clinical predictive models, the selected signature, defined as a minimal set of variables with high predictive capacity, should meet additional requirements: (i) contain biologically or clinically interpretable features; (ii) be as minimal as possible; and (iii) demonstrate \textit{stability}, i.e. the selected features should not be sensitive to small changes in the data \cite{Kalousis_2005}.
-FS stability is particularly critical for ensuring reproducibility of biomarker signatures.
+In the context of biomarker discovery and clinical predictive models, the selected subset, often called a ``signature'', should meet additional requirements: (i) contain biologically or clinically interpretable features; (ii) be as minimal as possible; and (iii) demonstrate \textit{stability}, i.e. the selected features should not be sensitive to small changes in the data \cite{Kalousis_2005}.
+FS stability is of key importance for ensuring reproducibility.
 It is typically assessed by measuring the similarity between feature subsets obtained across resamples of the original data, e.g. via bootstrapping or subsampling.
-A method that is not able to reproduce similar feature subsets across resamples is unlikely to capture a reliable signature in the original dataset and may result in models that do not generalize well to external populations.
-Consequently, risk prediction models or biomarker panels built on unstable signatures are unlikely to be clinically useful.
-Importance of stability evaluation has been frequently acknowledged in the literature \cite{Kalousis_2005, Haury_Gestraud_Vert_2011, Heinze_2018} but is yet often neglected in practice.

-The complexity of biomedical data has several important implications for FS.
-First, the number of samples (here, number of patients, denoted $n$) is often smaller than the number of features (denoted $p$), leading to ill-posedness.
-Second, the often-encountered high degree of multicollinearity makes FS prone to instability because correlated features can be used interchangeably by a model.
-Third, high rates of missing values are common, which further complicates the discovery, increasing the rate of false positives and false negatives \cite{fs_missingness}.
+An unstable FS method produces feature subsets that change substantially across resamples, so the discovered biomarkers are unreliable and may not replicate in external data.
+In addition to compromising biomarker validity, this instability may result in models that generalize poorly and are therefore unlikely to be clinically useful.